syncfusion-content/wpf-docs/wpf/PdfViewer/Overview.md

 ## Prerequisites and Compatibility

-This section covers the requirements that are mandatory for using Syncfusion Essential Pdf Viewer.
+This section covers the requirements that are mandatory for using Syncfusion Essential PDF Viewer.
 It also lists operating systems and browsers that are compatible with the product.

 ### Prerequisites